 - Blaine from Predator gets blasted by the Predator's superweapon.
 He doesn't survive, but his body doesn't seem to notice it's no longer with spine.

 - Near the beginning of Kung Pow!
 Enter the Fist, the protagonist punches a clean hole straight through a mook's stomach, leaving a solid, cylindrical "stomach plug" lying on the ground, to the Narrator's astonishment.
 The mook makes a reappearance during the Sequel Hook, swinging the plug as a weapon from a chain connecting it to his body.

 - Goldie Hawn's character in Death Becomes Her plays this for laughs, and it's featured in the film's poster, which shows Bruce Willis' arm holding a candlelabra through the opening.

 - In the Dukes Of Hazzard film, Bo Duke is shown a turkey that has a nice hole blown through it.
-The rednecks that chases them afterwards then shoot some in a tree, a sign, and their own dashboard.

 - During the climax of The Quick and the Dead, Gene Hackman's character doesn't think he's been shot until he sees the hole in his shadow.